From Baroque until the 21th century

 What is best in music

 is not be found in the notes

-Daniel Behle is one of the most versatile German tenors and is equally successful in the concert, lied and opera genres.
-His extensive repertoire ranges from Baroque masterpieces to Classical and Romantic works to compositions of the 20th and 21st centuries.
+The versatile tenor and composer Daniel Behle is equally successful in the concert, Lied and opera genres.
+His extensive repertoire ranges from Baroque masterpieces, Classical and Romantic works to compositions of the 20th and 21st centuries.

 Download PDF :